Standard Operating Procedures

 In these instances we audit against industry best practice.
 It does however leave processes open to interpretation.
 What usually happens is that each hotel in a group will have appointed their Financial Controllers from a variety of different companies.
-They will all bring spreadsheets etc with them; so you find, for example, that float logs or night audit spreadsheets are all different.
+They will all bring spreadsheets etc with them; so you find, for example, that cash handling procedures, or banking reconciliation sheets are all different.

 It is much more efficient to have a set of procedures which all hotels adhere to and which have been approved by senior financial managers within the group, not at hotel level.
 This will give much greater control, significantly reduce risk and reinforce your corporate brand.

 These procedures are not just for Finance, they are also designed to aid operational departments so that all areas of the hotel are working to the same standards

 We have written a set of Standard Operating Procedures for hotels which can be quickly edited and implemented.
 These cover the following areas;

 • Cash handling

 • Banking including cash and credit card reconciliations